Searching for the right partner can be hard and time-consuming. But finding the perfect someone is worth it!

 Oh, where do I start?
 Maybe with the most important thing for an introvert: alone time.
 Living with another introvert means you can enjoy activities together, like watching movies or playing games and still get alone time for individual hobbies.
 No questions asked, no sides offended.
 Bliss!

 Deep communication.
-I strongly believe that one of the secrets of a happy introvert-introvert relationships is the fact that we know what to talk about.
+I strongly believe that one of the secrets of a happy introvert-introvert relationship is the fact that we know what to talk about.
 Since small talk is not attractive, we mostly discuss things that matter.
 And we all know how important genuine communication is.

 Introverts don’t open up to just anyone.
 But we do trust the partner with our deepest feelings and thoughts.
 Most importantly, in an introvert-introvert relationship, we know we won’t be judged, so there’s no reason to be afraid to share.

 When it comes to the INFP-INFJ couples, it is said that both partners value harmony highly.
 It’s possibly one of the secrets of this happy relationship.

 Being on the same page.
 Imagine someone who understands that social interaction makes you tired.
 Picture yourself in a relationship with a person who believes in your dreams more than you do, because they know how it feels not having support.
 Imagine having someone by yourself who genuinely cares.
 To me, that’s how an introvert-introvert relationship is.